soccerGB/MSIExperiment/Readme.md

      4. It's likely to pick a fixed known ip address (such as x.x.x.2) inside a subnet, which would simplify the confgure/reconfigure process.
 It might be tricky to channel this known ip address from a DC/OS service task
      5. In the case that, either the Proxy container or the MSIServiceClient container is unable to resume, the MSI service will become unavailable to any app containers.
 This is the behavior in this prototype.
+     6. The current Windows networking does not provide a proxy for a NAT, so that is why there are two containers to make up the proxy functionality instead of just one.

    - Pros:
       - Fits well into DC/OS Mesos’s Docker Containerizer model